-Formula to calculate the quantity in CO2 equivalent tonnes: GWP value of the refrigerant × total refrigerant charge [in kg]/1000
+Formula to calculate the greenhouse gas emissions: GWP value of the refrigerant × Total refrigerant charge [in kg] / 1000

-Contact your installer for more information.
+Please contact your installer for more information.

-- The refrigerant in the system is safe and normally does NOT leak.
-If the refrigerant leaks in the room, contact with a fire of a burner, a heater or a cooker may result in a harmful gas. - Turn OFF any combustible heating devices, ventilate the room and contact the dealer where you purchased the unit. - Do NOT use the system until a service person confirms that the portion where the refrigerant leaks is repaired.
+The refrigerant in the system is safe and normally does not leak.
+If the refrigerant leaks in the room, contact with a fire of a burner, a heater or a cooker may result in a harmful gas

+Turn off any combustible heating devices, ventilate the room and contact the dealer where you purchased the unit.

+Do not use the system until a service person confirms that the portion where the refrigerant leaks is repaired.

-18.4 After-sales service and warranty
+19.4 After-sales service and warranty

-18.4.1 Warranty period
+19.4.1 Warranty period